Abraham Ulrikab (1845-1881)

 Abraham was born on January 29, 1845 in Hebron, to Paulus and Elizabeth, one of at least four other children.
 He was baptized on February 25, 1845.
 At this time the Inuit did not use surnames; it was customary for married people to take the first name of their spouse so Abraham Ulrikab meant Abraham, husband of Ulrike.[1]

 In the late 1800s, Carl Hagenbeck, known as the creator of the modern zoo, began to exhibit human subjects in Germany.
-He found great success in ethnographic shows that included “primitive” exotic races such as “Nubians,” “Laplanders” and “Eskimos.”
-Seeking to recruit more families, Hagenbeck hired a Norwegian, Johan Adrian Jacobsen, to travel to Greenland to bring a group of Inuit back for his zoo.
+He found great success in ethnographic shows that included “primitive races” such as “Nubians,” “Laplanders” and “Eskimos.”
+Seeking to recruit more families, Hagenbeck hired a Norwegian, Johan Adrian Jacobsen, to travel to Greenland to find a group of Inuit to work for him.
 He had no luck there and ended up on the coast of Labrador at the small village of Hebron, where Moravian missionaries lived with the Inuit.
 The missionaries were very much against the idea of their Christian charges accompanying Jacobsen back to Europe, feeling it would expose them to “moral dangers” which had “proved very injurious to a company of natives of North Greenland similarly exhibited” three years before (Rivet 53).
 They would not allow Jacobsen to court the local Inuit, but he did manage to hire one, Abraham, to help him find non-Christian Inuit in Nachvak.
 Attracted by the opportunity to earn money to pay his debts, Ulrikab was convinced to go to Europe.
-He brought his wife Ulrike, 24 years old; and his daughters Sara, 3 years old; and Maria, 9 months.
-They were accompanied by a young man, Tobias, and a non-Christian family: Tigianniak, 45 years old; his wife Paingu, about 50; and their daughter Nuggasak, 15.
+He brought his wife Ulrike, 24 years old, and his daughters Sara, 3 years old, and Maria, 9 months.
+They were accompanied by a young man, Tobias, and a non-Christian family: Tigianniak, 45 years old, his wife Paingu, about 50, and their daughter Nuggasak, 15.
 [2] Jacobsen was aware that the group must be inoculated for smallpox to enter Germany but there was no doctor in Labrador.
 He planned to have it done as soon as they arrived in Europe.

 On August 26, 1880, they set sail for Hamburg, Germany.
 According to Jacobsen’s diary the going was rough and the Inuit suffered from sea sickness.
 When they arrived on September 24 Jacobsen became very ill and neglected to obtain vaccinations for his charges.
 Instead, the Inuit party were put on display at Hagenbeck’s zoo immediately, performing daily with demonstrations of skills such as harpooning and kayaking.
 A few weeks later they traveled by train to Berlin to stay at the zoo there.